 I often say that the definition of what’s expensive is different for everyone.
 It depends on where you come from and what you are comparing with.
 However, when it comes to budgeting for Iceland, no matter where you come from, or what you compare it to, traveling in Iceland is expensive.

-Still, to help you budget your trip and get a better idea of how much money a trip to Iceland costs, I want to show you some real life examples of how much everything costs in Iceland.
+Still, to help you budget your trip and get a better idea of how much money a trip to Iceland costs, I want to show you some real-life examples of how much everything costs in Iceland.
+This article contains lots of real-life examples of prices in Iceland.
 This way you can better estimate how much money you need to visit Iceland.

 Disclaimer.
-Note that the prices indicated here are correct at the time of writing, winter of 2018.
-Exchange rate is used just for your information, based on the daily rate mid October 2018, when Icelandic krona was quite weak.
-Weak krona means that it’s cheaper to go to Iceland now than it was a year ago, but the currency rate fluctuates quite a lot, so it will undoubtedly change again.
+Note that the prices indicated here are correct at the time of the last update.
+The exchange rate is used just for your information, but the currency rate fluctuates quite a lot.
 You can check current exchange rates on Google.

 Iceland money FAQ

 Before we continue with some real-life examples of how much everything costs in Iceland, here are some practical tips and answers to the most frequently asked questions in regards to money and budgeting for a trip to Iceland.

 Icelandic currency is Icelandic króna (ISK).
 Depending on the current exchange rate, 1000 ISK is about 8-9 USD.

 No, you cannot pay in US dollars or in Euro in Iceland.
 Icelandic króna (ISK) is the only currency officially accepted in the country.
 You could, for example, use these currencies to tip the tour guides.
 We advise using your credit card for all payments in Iceland.

 No, you don’t need any cash in Iceland.
 And yes, you can pay everywhere by debit or credit card.
 Note that some places only accept credit cards with a 4-digit pin.